 Mr. Bengtson is lauded as one of the most persuasive advocates of the music of Scriabin and Szymanowski.
 On his complete Scriabin Piano Sonatas, the American Record Guide writes: Big-boned pianism, rich tonal colors, and dazzling technique are on display here.
 Has Scriabin ever been played better?
 Only Horowitz and Richter can compare.
 Fanfare magazine calls him “a Scriabinist for the 21st century … upon whom future generations can rely for definitive interpretations.”In 2015, he toured with the complete Scriabin sonatas, and performed in the historic centennial“Scriabin in the Himalayas”festival in Ladakh, India.

-Equally devoted to the music of Karol Szymanowski, he has recorded a 3-CD set of the solo piano and violin/piano duo repertoire of the great Polish composer, together with violinist Blanka Bednarz, on the Musica Omnia label, again to critical acclaim.
-The duo has presented numerous all-Szymanowski programs across the United States and in Poland, including the Karol Szymanowski museum in Zakopane.
-His analytical paper on the harmonic language of the Szymanowski mazurkas is published in the Canadian music journal Intersections.
+Equally devoted to the music of Karol Szymanowski, he has recorded a 3-CD recording of the solo piano and violin/piano duo music of the great Polish composer, together with violinist Blanka Bednarz, on the Musica Omnia label, again to critical acclaim.
+The duo has presented numerous all-Szymanowski duo/solo recitals across the United States and in Poland, including the Karol Szymanowski Museum in Zakopane.
+His research on Szymanowski mazurkas won a Stefan and Wanda Wilk Prize for Research in Polish Music and is published in the Canadian music journal“Intersections.”